This section describes miscellaneous features offered by the UI client.

-The full list of input processor plugins (whose term was simplified to parsers in the UI) loaded within your JEB instance context can be seen by running the File, Engines, Parsers command.
+The full list of input processor plugins (whose term was simplified to parsers in the UI) loaded within your JEB instance context can be seen by running the File, Plugins, Parsers command.

-Parsers can be selectively disabled if you would like JEB.
-For example, if you would like JEB to not process ZIP files as such (i.e., treat them as plain binary files), you may disable the zip parser.
+Parsers can be selectively disabled if needed.
+For example, if you would like JEB to not process Zip files as such (i.e., treat them as plain binary files), you may disable the zip parser.

 Commonly, most projects will contain a single artifact file, such as a binary executable or an application file.
 However, you may add as many artifacts as you want to a project